 I made a list of the 5 biggest myths that diet culture has been pushing on us since basically the beginning of the last century.

 Weight is an indicator of health.
 Health is a state that comprises mental, physical, and social wellbeing alongside an absence of illness.
 Although certain diseases are correlated to weight, like type 2 diabetes or heart disease, we need to understand that correlation doesn't mean causation.
-This is important because when we feel ashamed of the stigma of weight, we can have psychological problems, higher stress levels, and even show resistance to seek medical help.
+Culture and diet, This is important because when we feel ashamed of the stigma of weight, we can have psychological problems, higher stress levels, and even show resistance to seek medical help.
 The only thing that leads to health is a healthy and resilient mind coupled with healthy habits happily maintained over time.

 You can lose weight long term with diets.
 It might surprise you, but science found the opposite to be true.
 Long term studies have shown that diets (or other lifestyle intervention with the only purpose of losing weight) result in a weight re-gain within 2-5 years.

 Sugar/fat/carbs/gluten is bad for you and will make you fat.
 These are just really names of molecules, and the only problem with them is that we give them a moral value.
 Sugar, fat, and carbohydrates are necessary for our body to function correctly, including the brain.
 Fruits and veggies are mostly carbs!
 We need them as they are the most easily usable form of energy for the body.
 Your brain is mostly fat, and fat is also essential for the body to function.
-Of course, it is better to eat these macronutrients from whole foods rather than donuts, but demonizing them is really of no use other than making us feeling ashamed when we eat them.
+The diet culture Of course, it is better to eat these macronutrients from whole foods rather than donuts, but demonizing them is really of no use other than making us feeling ashamed when we eat them.
 Gluten is not essential to live, true, but neither is terrible for you if you are not diagnosed with gluten sensitivity or celiac disease.
 Moreover, gluten-free doesn't mean healthier as many gluten-free options are much more processed than their gluten-containing counterparts.

 Skinny=Happy.
 The mind is a fascinating thing.
 Have you ever had a problem or desire for something and then solve it?
 What did your mind do in a matter of days (if you're lucky) or even minutes afterward?
-That's right; it found a new desire or a new problem.
+Culture and diet, That's right; it found a new desire or a new problem.
 Losing weight is not different; neither is any external achievement.
 Happiness is an everyday decision to feel grateful for what's in your life right now, independently from external circumstances.